we-make-websites/wmw-coding-guidelines/vs-code/README.md

 Useful settings to make your life easier.

-CANVAS projects can automatically apply these settings in VS Code.
+Canvas projects can automatically apply these settings in VS Code.

 ### Changing your settings